Madster778/cloud_computing/boto3/boto3_s3_notes.md

 # Python and AWS S3 with Boto3 – Practical Notes

-These notes summarise what you implemented with Boto3 and S3: listing objects, reading objects, loading data to pandas, and writing data back to S3, plus a small ETL example.
+These notes summarise Boto3 and S3 implementation tasks: listing objects, reading objects, loading data to pandas, and writing data back to S3, plus a small ETL example.

 ---

 ## Prerequisites

-* AWS credentials configured locally using the shared credentials files
+- AWS credentials configured locally using the shared credentials files

 ```
 ~/.aws/credentials
 ~/.aws/config
 ```

-* Region set to `eu-central-1`
+- Region set to `eu-central-1`
-* Python environment with the following libraries:
+- Python environment with the following libraries:

 ```
 boto3
 pandas
 ```

-* **Never** hard-code access keys in scripts.
+- **Never** hard-code access keys in scripts.

 ---